sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 link = "https://alaiasolkobreslin.github.io/"
 +++

-### Background: Formal Verification
+### Background: The Landscape of Formal Verification

+A thorough explanation of formal verification is beyond the scope of our discussion; the [Wikipedia article](https://en.wikipedia.org/wiki/Formal_verification) is a reasonable starting point.
+We will, however, make a brief comment about the landscape that we are entering.

-A key reason for the success of the CompCert project is that it foresaw – and triggered – an increasing interest in the formal verification of software.
-Proponents of formal verification argue that traditional testing is often unsafe and untrustworthy, and that we need more mathematically sound assurances of what our code does.
-This is generally agreed to be a good idea; the strongest detractors of verification mostly argue that it is too expensive (in time, in maintainability, and therefore in money) to be put into use.
+Proponents of formal verification argue that traditional testing is unsafe and untrustworthy, and that we often need more mathematically sound assurances of what our code does.
+While verification is generally agreed to be a good idea, some of the strongest arguments against it are that:

-Some of this criticism is totally fair, and no one project can change the landscape.
-However, CompCert lowers the barrier to entry significantly.
+* Verification is too expensive (in time, in maintainability, and therefore in money) to be put into common use.
+* Verification means very little if the verified code is modified before it is executed.

+The standard response to the first argument is:
+* Selectively verify code that is particularly delicate or mission-critical.
+Use traditional testing elsewhere.
+* Use techniques from programming languages and software engineering to reduce the cost of verification.
+This is a whole domain of research in CS; see the [CAV](http://i-cav.org/) community for an example.

+The second argument is harder to defend against.
+Most verification happens at the source language, and so most verified code needs to undergo an _enormous_ modification – compilation – before it is run!
+This is where CompCert, a formally verified C compiler, comes in.
+Rather than treating compilation as a black-box transformation, CompCert state and proves, with mathematical precision, how it transforms the code.
 Programmers can state and prove claims about their code as written, in the source language.
-This is far from easy; it is a whole domain of research in CS.
-However, CompCert then guarantees that these hard-won claims still hold true even after the source code is compiled to an executable.
+CompCert then guarantees that these hard-won claims still hold true even after the source code is compiled to an executable.
 The effect is multiplicative and powerful.

 ### Trusting Your Compiler